Mazharul419/Sad-Servers/Saskatoon .md

      admin@ip-172-31-27-155:/$ cut -d " " -f 1 home/admin/access.log

-2) Using awk command:
+#### 2) Using awk command:

-To use the awk command the file needs to be concatenated using the cat command and piped into itc
+Before using the awk command the file first needs to be concatenated using the cat command and then piped into awk.
+The first part of the syntax is:

+     cat /home/admin/access.log |

+The syntax for the awk command is:

+     awk '{ print f 1 }'

+Where f denotes the field

+The awk command counts strings of non-blank non-line as fields by default

+As the ip address is the first string, this is set to 1.

+print simply means to write to standard output

+The resulting command is:

+     cat /home/admin/access.log | awk '{ print f 1 }'

 The result is a list of all the ip addresses by themselves